IamKay/100DaysOfCode/README.md

 * Day 66
   > Did a lil frontend today (some funky html elements).
 Still not getting the time (*or the will*) to start the project.
 Thats all for.

+* Day 67
+  > Holiday today and so i had more time than usual.
+Did frontend today, that took a lot of time.
+Other than that, i searched for other technologies and kept looking.
+Just for knowledge, not changing that fast.
+Also, didn't do any hackerrank either.